opensoldat/polyworks/pwinstall/ReadMe.txt

 - lights tool
 - depthmap tool
 - big scenery list on right click with scenery tool
-- average vertex colours function
+- average vertex colors function
 - some changes to the ini file
 - select skin from preferences window
 - snap radius in ini file